10 Necessary Steps to Protect Your Facebook Page

 Step #10 Large following?
 Consider hiding

 You might want to hide your Friends and Followers on your personal profile if you have a large number of them.
-The setting is under the 3 dots on your Friends or Followers tab.
+You can do this by going to your account settings, scroll down to Audience and visibility and manage who can see your Friends and Followers.
 This is particularly important for profiles that get impersonated as it looks very enticing to a scammer to be able to act as you and try to scam your entire network.

 Let’s connect!